-This section is devoted to the proofs of the group structures and generators in Table \ref{table1}, \ref{table2} and that of Theorem \ref{thm:eqs}.
-After obtaining these two tables, one can be easily computed the missed groups $[X,Y]$ in which $X$ or $Y$ is a mod $p^r$ Moore space with $p$ an odd prime.
-The following Table \ref{table3} lists all such nontrivial groups.
+In terms of the above conventions and notation, we summarize the group structure of $[X,Y]$ of indecomposable $\an$-complexes $X,Y$ with $n\geq 3$ and their explicit generators in Tables \ref{table1}, \ref{table2}.
+The groups $[X,Y]$ in which $X$ or $Y$ is a mod $p^r$ Moore space with $p$ an odd prime can be easily computed.
+We omit the discussion of these groups in this paper.

-The entries above the double lines in Table \ref{table1} were proved by Brown and Copeland \cite{BC59} and the notations of the generators are due to Baues and Hennes \cite{BH91}.
-We shall directly use relations (\ref{eq:eta},\ref{eq:B}) in our computations.
-In the remainder of this section, let $n\geq 4$ and let $X$ be a general elementary $\an$-polyhedra.